 Professor Stephen Dixon MA(RCA)

-Stephen Dixon holds the position of Professorial Research Fellow in Contemporary Crafts at Manchester School of Art, investigating contemporary narratives in ceramics.
+Stephen Dixon is Professor of Contemporary Crafts at Manchester School of Art, investigating contemporary narratives in ceramics.
 Specific research interests include the British satirical tradition (in both printmaking and ceramics), commemorative wares and ‘pop’ culture, and the development of socio-political narratives in contemporary ceramics.
-He is also Crafts Research Centre Leader.
+He is also Crafts Research Group Leader.